 Upon arriving at your (professional) website, you present them with an opt-in form that announces the discount, stating it will be delivered by email.

 Two important things have occurred here, a prospective guest is in possession of a discount (for your property, not your competitor’s property), and you have an email address of a highly interested prospect.

 Now, just because someone has a discount in hand does not mean they will use it, nor does it mean they will stop shopping around, it is human nature to do so.

 But this is where you can outshine (and outsmart) the competition.

-Using a commercial email platform, the emails captured on your website automatically get added to a list, then using the available tools you create a “one-time” sequence of messages that automatically gets sent to each subscriber, starting the day they subscribed, for a period of X days.
+Using a commercial email platform, the emails captured on your website automatically get added to a list, then using provided tools you can create a “one-time” sequence of messages that “automatically” gets sent to each subscriber, starting the day they subscribed, for a period of X days.